Dionisiy/CA/css-positioning.md

 The **padding** is the spacing between the content and the border.
 We can adjust this value with CSS to move the border closer to or farther from the content.

 The **content** is the actual "stuff" in the box.
 If we're talking about a `<p>`element, the "stuff" is the text of the paragraph.

+**Margin top, right, bottom, left**

+If you want to specify a particular margin, you can do it like this: